-2. Bake with unsalted butter – This way, YOU are in charge of the salt, since recipe by recipe, salt requirements vary and so do butter measures.
+2. WHY BAKE WITH UNSALTED BUTTER – This way, YOU are in charge of the salt, since recipe by recipe, salt requirements vary and so do butter measures.
 Salt is in baking for the same reason it is in cooking, to heighten and balance flavours.
 Unsalted butter is fresher and sweeter tasting, and this shows in your baked delights.

 I have found over years of making (1,000’s?) fruit pies, that a relaxed approach is best.
 Butter that has softened just slightly actually works in faster and more evenly than ice cold butter and also means that the dough won’t be overworked and doesn’t need as much water/liquid.
 Also, pulling your pie dough from the fridge 30 minutes before rolling allows it to roll more easily, without cracking.

-5. Ingredient temperature – Ever wonder what temperature your baking ingredients should really be, since some recipes call for cold ingredients while others call for room temperature?
-Let you butter be your guide.
+5. INGREDIENT TEMPERATURE – Ever wonder what temperature your baking ingredients should really be, since some recipes call for cold ingredients while others call for room temperature?
+Let your butter be your guide.
 If the recipe calls for room temperature butter (think pound cake, chocolate chip cookies, etc) then your other ingredients should also be the same temperature.
 If the recipe calls for cold of cool butter (scones), then so should your eggs and liquids.